viamrobotics/docs/docs/tutorials/services/basic-color-detection.md

 The [vision service](/ml/vision/) enables a robot to use its cameras to see and interpret the world around it.
 The service also allows you to create different types of detectors with which the robot can recognize objects, scan QR codes, perform optical quality inspections, sort different colored objects, take measurements, and more.

-You can follow this tutorial with your own computer (laptop, desktop, or single-board computer) and webcam, or you can use a [rented Viam Rover](https://app.viam.com/try) if your computer is not compatible with [`viam-server`](/get-started/installation/).
+You can follow this tutorial with your own computer (laptop, desktop, or single-board computer) and webcam, or you can remotely borrow a [Viam rover](https://app.viam.com/try) if your computer is not compatible with [`viam-server`](/get-started/installation/).

 {{< tabs >}}
 {{% tab name="Use your own computer and webcam" %}}